COMPILATION OF THE QURAN

 After his death, the script was transferred to Hazrat Hafsa, a widow of the Holy Prophet PBUH.
 This copy of the Quran came to be known as Mashaf al -Hafsa 1.e., Hafsa’s copy of the Holy Book.

 Under the third Khalifa, Hazrat Usman

 The Khilafat of Hazrat Umar saw a phase of quick conquests.
-Imam Bukhari after the conquest of Syria has narrated on the authority of Anas bin Malik that and Iraq, new converts of these countries recited the Quran in different.
-This disturbed Hazrat Anas who went to Hazrat Usman, the successor of Hazrat Umar and requested him to take immediate action for the removal of this differences, otherwise it might create a rift among the Muslims.
+Imam Bukhari after the conquest of Syria has narrated on the authority of Anas bin Malik and Iraq, new converts of these countries recited the Quran in different.
+This disturbed Hazrat Anas who went to Hazrat Usman, the successor of Hazrat Umar, and requested him to take immediate action for the removal of these differences, otherwise it might create a rift among the Muslims.

-Accordingly Hazrat Usman acquired the copy of the Quran prepared Zaid bin Sabit from Hazrat Hafsa.
+Accordingly, Hazrat Usman acquired a copy of the Quran prepared by Zaid bin Sabit from Hazrat Hafsa.
 He appointed Zaid bin Sabit along with three other knowledgeable Muslims who assisted to make copies of the Quran from the original text.
-They were told to follow the dialect of the Quraish in case of differences over the language, as the Quran had been revealed in that dialect.
+They were told to follow the dialect of the Quraish in case of differences in the language, as the Quran had been revealed in that dialect.

 The Quran was read out loudly from the beginning to the end in the Prophet’s PBUH mosque from these copies of the Quran so that not a shadow of doubt remained in the mind of anyone that changes had been introduced in the Quran.
 These copies were then despatched to the capital city of every province of the Muslim States with instructions that in the future copies should be made only from the official authentic text.
 Hazrat Usman also ordered that if anyone had a copy with a different text, it was to be destroyed by fire.